Soumyadeepj/WELin/README.md

 > A light-weight wireless tag scanner with a custom PN532 reader module

-> A userfriendly website and android application for tracking inventory
+> A user-friendly website and android application for tracking inventory

+> An automatated email notification system to remind the user about the return date of the product